urbanjost/apps/dw/docs/dw.md

 DESCRIPTION
 ===========

+dw(1) is a handy tool for finding a common typographical error in documentation.

 dw(1) filters its standard input, printing on standard output the duplicated word and the line it occurs on when a word appears twice in succession.
 Each duplicate word is prefixed by its line number.

-A reasonable guess is made as to what constitutes a reasonable word.
+A reasonable guess is made as to what constitutes a word.
 Letter case is ignored.

-This is a handy tool for finding a common typographical error in documentation.

 OPTIONS
 =======